bwplotka/mimic/README.md

 ## Getting Started

-1. Create a new go file for your config e.g `config/main.go`
+1. Create a new go file for your config e.g `config/example.go`
-1. Import mimic using Golang 1.12+ via `import "github.com/bwplotka/mimic"`
+1. Import mimic using Go 1.12+ via `import "github.com/bwplotka/mimic"`
 1. Add configuration in your `main` package using the `mimic` module
 1. Run `go run config/example.go generate`
 1. You will now see the generated Kubernetes YAML file here: `cat gen/config/some-statefulset.yaml`